Noamiz/mobile-client-strategy/README.md

      - For too many attempts → show a throttling message.

 This flow mirrors the backend behavior defined in `server-strategy` and Confluence (`5.1 – Authentication`).

+### E2E-XS v1 mobile shell

+- **Theme tokens** – light theme defined in `src/theme` for colors, spacing, radii, typography, and elevations.
+- **Root navigation** – `src/navigation/RootNavigator.tsx` switches between the auth stack and `MainTabs`.
+- **Bottom tab bar** – Home, Live, History, and Profile tabs styled with tokens, each rendering a top bar per the UX contract.
+- **Bottom sheet primitives** – `BottomSheet` component plus `MobileAiAssistantSheet` stub that uses it.
+- **Feedback** – `SnackbarProvider` for transient feedback, used in the auth flow (code sent + success) and available app-wide.
+- **AI entry points** – Floating action button on Home and a Profile shortcut both launch the assistant sheet stub.
+- **Auth integration** – Existing OTP flow now lives inside the auth stack while successful verification transitions to the tabbed shell.

 ---